scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 see if I notice anything different from going full-soylent for an extended period of time.

+### Day 88

+Lunch was soylent, but since this was the last of the batch and it was rainy and chill out I went and got some soup for dinner.
+But tomorrow will be all about plain soylent all day tomorrow!

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/